 This fund provides scholarships to needy students and families to help cover their tuition costs.
-Applications may be obtained by sending us a message and will be accepted beginning in August.
+Apply via email.
 The confidential application process is respectful and not intrusive.
 Scholarships are distributed in October and January.

 Donations for this fund are gratefully accepted.
 Donations can be made by check or cash, or by applying your Scrip earnings.
 Please

 note, TLC is a ministry-minded, nonprofit organization; if there are any excess funds they will be returned to our local homeschool

 The Scrip Program is not need based.
 It provides all families with a way to earn money back through their normal shopping.
 It is possible to earn more money through this program in one year than the average student's annual tuition.